 Other commenters believed that our definition of "original information" should be narrowed to exclude certain information from consideration for an award.
-Two commenters suggested that our rule exclude information beyond the statute of limitations period for actions to recover penalties.91 One of these commenters also urged that "original information" should not include information about a violation that has already been addressed by the entity that is alleged to have violated the securities laws.92
+Two commenters suggested that our rule exclude information beyond the statute of limitations period for actions to recover penalties.
+One of these commenters also urged that "original information" should not include information about a violation that has already been addressed by the entity that is alleged to have violated the securities laws.
+One of these commenters also urged that securities laws.